anup0605/react_native_covid19/README.md

 Please refer to the [contributing guidelines](CONTRIBUTING.md).

-## Storybook

-We are trying to embrace Component Driven Design.
-To develop

-1. Set `ENABLE_STORYBOOK=true` in `App.tsx`

-1. Start the storybook server with `npm run storybook`.
-This will open a webpage where you can flip through the stories in this project, after you've connected a iOS or Android device via `expo start`.

 ## Git usage

 For working with git we follow the Gitflow Workflow, to read all about it see the following explanation: [https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)